IntelligenzaArtificiale/GILM-Grid-Indexed-Localization-with-Multimodal-LLMs/README_EN.md

 ---

-**🚀 Try GILM today and discover how to enable robust object detection with any VLM provider!**
+**🚀 Try GILM today and discover how to enable robust object detection with any LLM provider!**

 *Developed with ❤️ by [Alessandro Ciciarelli](https://intelligenzaartificialeitalia.net) to democratize AI vision in Italy and worldwide.*